ibm-cloud-docs/vmware-service/vmaas/vcda-viewing.md

 The following details are available for instance endpoints.

 On the **Instance endpoints** tab, review the zone, the connection type of public or private, the site name, and the replication endpoint.
+The following options are also available.

-The **Site name** and **Replication endpoint** columns provide the option to **Copy to clipboard** for the site and endpoint names.
+* The **Site name** and **Replication endpoint** columns provide the option to **Copy to clipboard** for the site and endpoint names.
 Use the site name of your instance to connect your on-premises peers.
 Use the replication endpoint URL to connect to the peer from your on-premises instance.
+* Click **Open VCDA** to access the VCDA console.

-Click **Add private endpoint** to add new endpoints for private connections.
+* Click **Add private endpoint** to add new endpoints for private connections.
 For more information, see [Adding and deleting a private instance endpoint](/docs/vmware-service?topic=vmware-service-vcda-adding-deleting-private-ep).

 ### VMware Shared pairing details
 {: #vcda-viewing-shared}